liljencrantz/crush/README.md

 Unlike in SQL, these commands all operate on input streams, meaning they can be combined in any order, and the input source can be file/http resources in a variety of formats or output of commands like ps, find.

-Modes

-Just like in most command line shells, the default type of any data entered is text.
-The following code will call the echo command with two arguments, the strings Hello and world.

-crush> echo Hello world

-Like most other scripting languages, crush uses the $-sigil to perform variable expansion:

-    crush> let greeting="Hello, world!"
-    crush> echo $greeting

-But crush takes this a step longer by adding a variety of additional modes

-Regular expression mode:

-    crush> echo re{ab*c}

-The output of a regular expression mode literal is a regular expression object.
-This object can be used for matching in any command that does matching, e.g. the where command.

-Closures mode:

-    crush> let greet={val Hello}